91Â鶹ÌìÃÀÖ±²¥

 • Some cranioplasty devices

-Please have your primary care provider or neurologist (preferred) send a referral to be evaluated for the MR-guided focused ultrasound treatment for tremor.
+Referrals from your primary care provider or neurologist (preferred) are required to be evaluated for focused ultrasound treatment.
 All referrals must be faxed to 801-585-6087.
-If you have questions about the referral process, evaluation appointments, or procedure, please contact our nurse coordinator at 801-213-0977.
+Contact our nurse coordinator at 801-213-0977 for questions about the referral process, evaluation appointments, or procedure.

 Learn More About Focused Ultrasound From Our Specialist